 Charlie was highly influenced by his childhood on a farm and his time spent at Georges Blanc in France, where he says, “One artisanal producer would bring all of his perfectly made goat cheese to the doorstep of our kitchen—that had a strong impact on me.”
 He began to research his own small American producers and support them in an effort to use the best raw products available at Aureole.
 He credits them with inspiring his creativity and helping to define his style.

 Today, Charlie’s creativity is sparked by working with a selective team of chefs at all of his locations.
 “My juices really get flowing when I talk to one of our chefs about new products or a trip one of us took.
 We play at coming up with pages and pages of new dishes.
 And right now, I cook more than ever—there’s nothing like jumping behind the line and cooking with the new guy on the fish station for three hours, establishing a good rapport, and having him learn to cook to the standards of my palate.”

-A generous supporter of his alma mater, Charlie offers externship opportunities for current CIA students and employs more than 70 CIA graduates at Charlie Palmer Restaurant Group.
-He has been a long time member of The Culinary Institute of America’s Board of Trustees, and is a past board chairman.
+A generous supporter of his alma mater, Charlie offers externship opportunities for current students and employs more than 70 CIA graduates at Charlie Palmer Restaurant Group.
+He has been a long-time member of The Culinary Institute of America’s Board of Trustees, and is a past board chairman.
 1n April 2018, he returned to the CIA for his son Reed’s graduation at the college’s New York campus.
 During the ceremony, the CIA awarded Charlie the honorary degree Doctor of Humane Letters in Culinary Arts.